Working with NoSQL Technologies

 properties can be used to customize the connection.

-Generally, you provide the connection string, username, and password, as shown in the following example:
+Generally, you provide the connection string and credentials for authentication.
+Basic authentication with username and password can be configured as shown in the following example:

 -